 Within iPassport it is possible to print almost all documents and records.
 Printing is restricted by permissions.
-The user would need to be able to access the area and record.
+There are permissions for each type of record to make it possible to only allow printing of certain types of records within a given OU.
+In addition to having the permission to print a given type of record, the user needs permissions to be able to access the area and the record in the first place.

 The only way to print a record within iPassport is via the actual record.
 It is not possible to print a record without accessing it.
 To demonstrate printing, this guide will show examples from three different areas.